Valencia, California

-Valencia is an unincorporated community in northwestern Los Angeles County, California.
-This area, with major commercial and industrial parks, straddles State Route 126 and the Santa Clara River.
+Valencia is an unincorporated community in northwestern Los Angeles County, California, United States.
+The area, west of Interstate 5, is expanding with residential development and already includes major commercial and industrial parks.
+It straddles State Route 126 and the Santa Clara River.

-Development projects continue to be built in the unincorporated area.
 A major expansion of Valencia is under construction with new residential neighborhoods and the expansion of commerce and industrial developments.
-Spanning the Santa Clara River, the massive Newhall Ranch development was conceived by the Newhall Land land management company in the 1980s.
-After lengthy delays due to environmental challenges and change of investors, the project broke ground in 2017 and was renamed FivePoint-Valencia.
-The new development is directly west of Six Flags Magic Mountain.
+Spanning the Santa Clara River, the massive Great Park development (formerly Newhall Ranch and FivePoint-Valencia) was conceived by the Newhall Land land management company in the 1980s.
+After lengthy delays due to environmental challenges and change of investors, the project broke ground in 2017.
+The new development is directly west of Six Flags Magic Mountain which is also in the unincorporated community.

 History

-The area is the traditional lands of Native Americans.
-The Tataviam people migrated in here in 450 CE when the Chumash people were living here.
+The area is a traditional land of Native Americans.
+The Tataviam people migrated there in A.D.
+450 when the Chumash people were living there.